 It’s no exaggeration to say that GoPro has changed the world of adventure video making and created a niche market in sports photography.
 GoPro’s cameras are designed to be strapped onto helmets, bikes, boats, and it is about capturing action from the adventurer’s perspective.
 For those who want a high-quality fun tech toy to capture life’s adventurous moments, the GoPro HD Hero2 is the way to go.

-Don’t be fooled by it’s size and toy like looks.
+Don’t be fooled by its size and toy-like looks.
 GoPro offers durability and a sealed housing that can submerge to a depth of 60m.
-It has a super wide lens, which is great for action shots by allowing you to record a large field of view with the fish-eye lens.
-Small size, variety of mounts and waterproof case make it ideal for capturing zip-lining, windsurfing, and underwater adventures.
+It has a super-wide lens, which is great for action shots by allowing you to record a large field of view with the fish-eye lens.
+Its small size, variety of mounts, and waterproof case make it ideal for capturing zip-lining, windsurfing, and underwater adventures.

-I jumped at the opportunity to sign one out from work and give it a test drive.
+I jumped at the opportunity to borrow one for fun and give it a test drive.
 I decided to do so without reading the manual and see what I came up with.

 This morning as I edited my first pictures [not got to video yet] I decided to do some research figuring out all the settings and learning how to best use the camera for different purposes.

-One of the things I want to learn how to do is set the camera to take a photo every so many seconds.
+One of the things I want to learn how to do is set the camera to take a photo every so many second.
 I read about a guy who set his up to do this while moving the camera around.
-He said “You’ll end up throwing away about 400 photos, but you’ll get ten that are really cool.”
+He said, “You’ll end up throwing away about 400 photos, but you’ll get ten that are really cool.”

 Here are my first few pictures with a GoPro, video coming soon.
 I used the head mount and tested that on the back roads of San Pablo.